Searches for Connections between Dark Matter and High-Energy Neutrinos with IceCube: Conclusions

 \section{Conclusions}

-We have searched for indirect signs of dark matter using 7.5~years of the IceCube high-energy starting event data~\cite{Abbasi:2020jmh}.
+We have searched for indirect signs of dark matter using 7.5~years of the IceCube high-energy starting event data~\cite{Abbasi_2021}.
 In our analyses, we fitted various dark matter models on top of a diffuse astrophysical neutrino flux and atmospheric backgrounds.
 An unbroken power law spectrum was assumed for the astrophysical neutrino flux.
 No evidence for dark matter was found and new stringent constraints have been obtained on the dark matter lifetime, self-annihilation cross section, and the dark matter-neutrino interaction coupling strength.

 For dark matter annihilation, an upper limit on the dark matter's velocity-averaged self-annihilation cross-section was derived for various annihilation channels and for dark matter masses between $\SI{80}\TeV$ - $\SI{10}\PeV$.
-Our results extend and improve existing limits, especially in the large mass region as shown in Fig.~\ref{fig:annihilation_limits}.
+Our results extend and improve existing limits, especially in the large mass region, as shown in Fig.~\ref{fig:annihilation_limits}.
+An improvement to the angular resolution of individual event directions contributes to the limits presented.
+Moreover, there is an underfluctuation of events in the direction of the galactic center compared to prior results.

 For dark matter decay, a lower limit on the dark matter lifetime has been derived for various decay channels and dark matter masses between $\SI{160}\TeV$ - $\SI{20}\PeV$.
 Figure~\ref{fig:decay_limits} shows how our results improve on the previous limits derived in~\cite{Aartsen:2018mxl} and limits from other experiments in overlapping mass ranges.
-Previous dark matter searches have largely focused on masses below $\SI{100}\TeV$ due to the model-independent upper bound from perturbative unitarity~\cite{Griest:1989wd}.
-Dark matter beyond this mass range consistent with the observed dark matter density could, however, be produced in non-thermal processes~\cite{Chung:1998zb}.
-Renewed interest in superheavy dark matter originates from the fact that collider-based searches came back empty-handed, and the superheavy dark matter region became experimentally accessible using high-energy neutrinos~\cite{Murase:2012xs,Rott:2014kfa}.
+Previous dark matter searches from the IceCube collaboration have largely focused on masses below $\SI{100}\TeV$ due to the model-independent upper bound from perturbative unitarity~\cite{Griest:1989wd}.
+However, dark matter beyond this mass can be consistent with the observed dark matter density when a composite dark matter scenario is in play, or non-standard cosmological history is considered and/or dark matter is produced via non-thermal processes~\cite{Chung:1998zb}.
+Additional dark matter searches from external collaborations using IceCube events have also explored above the 100 TeV mass range \cite{Bhattacharya:2019ucd,Chianese:2021jke,Anchordoqui:2021dls,Dekker:2019gpe,Chianese:2019kyl}.
+Renewed interest in superheavy dark matter originates from the fact that collider-based searches came back empty-handed, and the superheavy dark matter region became experimentally accessible using high-energy neutrinos~\cite{Murase:2012xs,Rott:2014kfa,PhysRevD.107.103013,Kalashev_2016,PhysRevD.99.103016,B_rat_2022}.
+A comprehensive discussion on cosmological implications of ultra-long lifetimes for models with larger dark matter masses is presented in \cite{PhysRevD.107.042002}.